 Take action, interact with customers, sell, whatever it is.
 Remember that learning cycles are the same thing as learning by doing.
 At a certain point you need to stop learning from books and experts and start learning from your own work.

 The easiest way to close a learning cycle is to just put a time frame on it.
 Every two weeks hold another one-on-one to review how the last plan went and discuss potential improvements to it.
 Don’t let a lack of sophisticated analysis get in the way of new ideas.
-Data are useful, but you don’t need them for every type of learning cycle (remember the oven).
+Data is useful, but you don’t need it for every type of learning cycle (remember the oven).